FlowSahl/laravel-zero-time/README.md

 # Laravel Zero Downtime Deployment

 ## Overview
-This GitHub Action helps you deploy your project to a remote server with zero downtime, ensuring that your application remains available during deployments.
+This GitHub Action helps you deploy your Laravel project to a remote server with zero downtime, ensuring that your application remains available during deployments.
+It offers flexibility, security, and ease of use, making it ideal for projects of all sizes.

 ## Features
 - **Zero Downtime Deployment**: Ensure uninterrupted service during deployments.
-- **Easy Integration**: Simple setup and integration into your existing workflow.
-- **Flexible Deployment**: Suitable for projects of all sizes, from personal projects to enterprise applications.
+- **Modular and Maintainable Code**: Well-organized code structure with TypeScript, making it easy to extend and maintain.
-- **Custom Scripts**: Run custom scripts before and after key deployment steps.
+- **Customizable Workflow**: Easily integrate custom scripts at various stages of the deployment process.
+- **Environment Validation**: Robust environment configuration validation using `joi`.
-- **Secure**: Uses GitHub Secrets for sensitive data like server credentials and GitHub tokens.
+- **Secure Deployment**: Uses GitHub Secrets to securely manage sensitive data like server credentials and GitHub tokens.
-- **Environment File Sync**: Sync environment variables with the remote server.
+- **Environment File Sync**: Automatically sync environment variables with the remote server.

+## How It Works

+The Laravel Zero Downtime Deployment action follows a series of carefully structured steps to ensure that your application remains online throughout the deployment process:

+### Steps in the Deployment Process:

+1. **Preparation of Directories:**
+   - The action starts by preparing the necessary directories on the remote server.
+This includes creating a new directory for the release and ensuring that required subdirectories (e.g., storage, logs) are available.

+2. **Optional Pre-Folder Script Execution:**
+   - If specified, a custom script is executed before the folders are checked and prepared.
+This can be useful for tasks like cleaning up old files or performing pre-checks.

+3. **Cloning the Repository:**
+   - The specified branch of your GitHub repository is cloned into the newly prepared release directory on the remote server.
+This ensures that the latest code is deployed.

+4. **Environment File Synchronization:**
+   - The `.env` file is synchronized between your local setup and the remote server.
+This ensures that your application’s environment variables are consistent across deployments.

+5. **Linking the Storage Directory:**
+   - The storage directory is linked from the new release directory to ensure that persistent data (like uploaded files) is shared across all releases.

+6. **Optional Post-Download Script Execution:**
+   - If specified, a custom script is executed after the repository is cloned and the environment is set up.
+This can be used for tasks like installing dependencies, running database migrations, or optimizing the application.

+7. **Activating the New Release:**
+   - The symbolic link to the current release is updated to point to the new release directory.
+This is the step where the new version of your application goes live without any downtime.

+8. **Cleaning Up Old Releases:**
+   - Old release directories are cleaned up, typically keeping only the last few releases to save space on the server.

+9. **Optional Post-Activation Script Execution:**
+   - If specified, a custom script is executed after the new release is activated.
+This is often used to perform final optimizations or notify external services of the new deployment.

+By following these steps, the action ensures that your application is deployed smoothly, with zero downtime and minimal risk.

 ## Inputs